Last updated: 10 July 2020

 The complex financing, logistics and timings involved with productions means each will face unique challenges from COVID-19.
 Action required will therefore vary on a case-by-case basis.

-Health and safety of cast and crew is paramount, particularly at this moment in time.
-We advise all productions to ensure they operate in line with the latest advice provided by UK Government and the NHS.
+The British Film Commission has worked with industry to develop health and safety guidance for cinemas, which is set out below.
 We also advise that productions engage financiers and review their insurance (taking note of any ‘force majeure’ clauses and their applicability with regard to pandemics) in order to help develop mitigations to the challenges posed by COVID-19.

 I have had to abandon my project due to COVID-19.
 Is it possible to claim the creative sector tax relief on costs I’ve incurred to the point of abandonment?